Cadasta/django-tutelary/docs/source/usage/permissions-for-views.rst

 this attribute, but the simplest option is either a single action name or a sequence of action names.
 All of the actions listed in ``permission_required`` must be *allowed* for the user on the model object for the view to succeed.
+(There are some exceptions to this statement, related to "collective actions" -- see below.)

 The ``permission_required`` attribute
 -------------------------------------